Difane/DifaneTwigDatabaseBundle/README.md

 DifaneTwigDatabaseBundle
 ========================

-Bundle that provides possibility to store twig templates in database in addition to filesystem and manage them.
+Bundle that provides possibility to store twig templates in database in addition to filesystem and manage and edit them.